py-lama/pylogs/CONTRIBUTING.md

-# Contributing to PyLogs
+# Contributing to LogLama

-Thank you for your interest in contributing to PyLogs!
+Thank you for your interest in contributing to LogLama!
 This document provides comprehensive guidelines for contributors to help maintain code quality and consistency across the project.

 ## Table of Contents